Cribl-Community/.github/profile/README.md

-# Welcome to Cribl Community
+# Welcome to the Cribl Community repository

 Useful examples, tools, labs, and resources built by and for the Cribl Community.